 Students who choose to leave the program upon obtaining the MA may elect the thesis plan for the terminal MA.
 Students choosing this option must request a committee from the Vice Chair a minimum of two quarters before completion of the program.
 The committee will consist of three faculty members who will meet with the student as a group to consider the thesis proposal.
 The thesis will be not less than forty pages (10,000 words) or more than sixty pages (15,000 words) in length.
 The thesis itself must be filed no later than the tenth quarter after admission.

-Career Development Expectations
+Career Development Expectations: First Stage

 During stage one, students will be learning, largely through observation, what it means to be a professional academic.
 Students should take this time to identify their strengths and weaknesses and build a game plan for professional development.